section-engineering-education/engineering-education/articles/django-react-app/index.md

 Let's go through each line of code to better understand what they do:

-In our constructor we create a few properties in our `state` object.
-We assign the `viewCompleted` property false since our interface only show items marked as not complete from our API at the moment.
+In our constructor, we create a few properties in our `state` object.
+We assign the `viewCompleted` property false since our interface only shows items marked as not complete from our API at the moment.

 The `activeItem` property includes the `title`, `description` and pass `false` to `completed` as the default status.